Rescue: 'Unicorn' puppy doesn't notice 'tail' growth on head

-A rescued puppy is attracting a lot of attention because of his cute resemblance to a unicorn.
+JACKSON — A rescued puppy is attracting a lot of attention because of his resemblance to a unicorn.

 The nearly 10-week-old puppy, named Narwhal, has a tail-like appendage growing from his forehead.